 The Curriculum at Friars

-The curriculum at Friars is underpinned by our core values.
+The curriculum at Friars is underpinned by our core values of Compassion, Creativity, Endeavour, Resilience, Respect and Responsibility.
 It is best understood by answering the following questions:

 - Why do we teach what we teach?
 (Intent)